WebOrigami/docs/src/content/framework/intro4.md

 Treating template application as a graph transformation results in a flexible templating system that can be extended in interesting ways, as you'll see in a bit with nested templates.

-The other point to note here is the expressions inside an Origami template's placeholders have access to same language facilities as Origami formulas used in file names or the ori command-line interface.
+Expressions inside an Origami template's placeholders have access to same language facilities as Origami formulas used in file names or the ori command-line interface.
 Among other things, this means you can call your own JavaScript functions (like `greet`, earlier) inside template placeholders.

 ## Transform a data graph into HTML pages

-You can use the `person.ori` template as a function that you pass to `map`.
 Earlier you created a `greetings` graph that mapped the team members to a graph of greetings using a JavaScript function.
-Let's now map the team members to HTML pages using the `person.ori` template instead.
+You can also map the team members to HTML pages using your `person.ori` template.

-Create a new, empty file named
+Create a new, empty file named:

 ```console
 team = map(teamByName, person.ori)